Organize your stay Argentina

 Electricity and measurements Electricity and measurements Argentina

-The alternating current is 220 volts.
+Alternating current is 220 volts.
 However, in some places, if the old plugs are like ours, they are gradually being replaced by flat plugs (three plugs arranged in a triangle).
-Finally, the country applies the metric system.
+Remember to bring an adapter.
+Finally, the country uses the metric system.

 Luggage Luggage Argentina